zerotier/lf/README.md

 If you listed any amendable fields or created any certificates the private keys for those will also be saved as .pem files in the current directory.
 Keep these somewhere safe.

 LF peers will not talk to one another if they aren't members of the same network.
 This is accomplished by cryptographic means using the network's unique 256-bit ID as a pre-shared key.
 Beyond this simple mechanism there is no system built into LF to control node access over the network.
 It's the responsibility of those running private networks to secure them by (for example) running them only over ZeroTier virtual networks instead of over the public Internet.

+## Certificate Authorities and Owner Authorization

+Networks can have certificate authorities (CAs) capable of issuing certificates to owners to authorize them to add records to the network without "paying" via proof-of-work.
+Signed owners are also given priority in conflict resolution via the default trust estimation algorithm.
+Private database instances can be created that always require certificates and do not accept records from unauthorized owners.

+The certificate mechanism is based around the same x509 public key infrastructure employed by SSL.
+When a network is created its genesis records can contain root certificate authorities.
+These CAs can sign owner authorization certificates or intermediate CA certificates that can then be used to authorize owners.

+### Authorizing an Owner

+*NOTE: right now only p224 and p384 type owners can be signed as Go's x509 implementation does not yet support EDDSA (ed25519) type public keys.
+Once this support is added we'll add owner signature support for ed25519 type owners.*

+Authorization of an owner requires one to possess a CA private key, so users will only be able to do this on private database instances they have created using `makegenesis` as described above.

+The first step involves generating a certificate signing request (CSR) with `lf owner makecsr <owner name>`.
+The command line client will ask a few questions similar to those asked by the `openssl` command when making CSRs.
+This CSR can then be sent to the holder of the CA signing keys in a procedure almost identical to the process for getting SSL keys for a web server signed by a web CA.

+On the CA side the following command is used to authorize the owner: `lf owner authorize <path to CA private key> <path to owner CSR> <certificate TTL in days>`.

+Unlike web SSL servers there is no need to send a certificate back to the owner.
+LF is a global shared data store and therefore makes use of itself to publish certificates.
+The authorize command submits a certificate that is stored in LF itself and picked up by all other nodes.
+This certificate in turn is automatically detected and used when creating or validating records by the signed owner.

+You can use the `lf owner status` command to check an owner's signature status.
+As explained above the default public network has a CA controlled by ZeroTier, Inc. If your CLI is configured to use the public network try this to see a signed owner: `lf owner status @s0ZcB1A9uFId65wS6SRkkko1xZ5e1YnM`.

+### Revoking Certificates

+CRLs that revoke owner certificates are supported but this capability is not yet exposed in the API or CLI.

+Revocation of an owner certificate causes all records relying on this certificate for approval to be effectively deleted.
+They can't actually be removed from the DAG but they no longer show up in queries.

 ## Future Work